Cleverttech/Cleverttech/README.md

  <hr>

 About me:
-📍 curent location : Hennef, Germany.
+📍 current location : Hennef, Germany.

 🎓 I’m currently :
 ‣  💻solidifying my roots in JavaScript Full stack development by partaking in an intensive MERN stack program with Ironhack coding Bootcamp whihc will end by the month of May.